dsc-courses/dsc10-2025-su/syllabus.md

 ## 💬 Communication

-This quarter, we’ll be using Ed as our course message board.
+This quarter, we’ll be using Campuswire as our course message board.

 If you have a question about anything to do with the course — if you’re stuck on a problem, want clarification on the logistics, or just have a general